sainthiago/mintbase-api-data-reader/README.md

 # mintbase-api-data-reader

-small app that allows the user to test mintbase data layer to fetch queries and see the arguments in each method.
+small app that allows the user to test mintbase-js data layer to fetch queries and see the arguments in each method.

+supported methods:

+  - tokenOwner